 Its verdant setting high in the Central Mountains makes Cidra relatively cooler in temperature than elsewhere in Puerto Rico, which is why it holds the nickname el Pueblo de la Eterna Primavera ("the Town of Eternal Spring").
 The 36-square-mile (94-square-kilometer) municipality is set in eastern-central Puerto Rico, with Comerío and Aguas Buenas to the north, Aibonito and Barranquitas to the west, Caguas to the east, and Cayey to the south.
 Cidra is about an hour's drive from Luis Muñoz Marín International Airport (SJU).

-Nature enthusiasts enjoy Lago de Cidra, a reservoir that’s perfect for kayaking, canoeing, fishing and basking in natural formations like Perico’s Waterfalls.
-Stop at the lookout point at the entrance to town for a can’t-miss view of this picturesque spot.
+Nature enthusiasts will enjoy the Lago de Cidra, a beautiful lake perfect for kayaking, fishing, and taking in the sun in the lake's surrounding natural formations, like Perico Falls.
+Stop at the lookout near the town’s entrance to enjoy an unbeatable view of this picturesque place.

-Cidra’s charming town center features a beautiful working fountain and is flanked by several sites worth checking out while you’re in the area.
-Dating back to 1813, Nuestra Señora del Carmen Parish is an exquisitely maintained and inviting house of worship.
-To view work from local Puerto Rican artists, make an appointment to stop into Galeria Cidreña, located on the first floor of City Hall.
-The historic Iberia Theater now houses the Cidreño Cultural Center.
+Cidra’s charming plaza has a beautiful fountain and is surrounded by various places worth visiting while you’re in the area.
+The Parroquia de Nuestra Señora del Carmen, built in 1813, is a cozy and exquisitely maintained worship space.
+To enjoy Puerto Rican art, visit the Galería Cidreña, located on the first floor of the town hall.
+The historic Teatro Iberia now houses the Centro Cultural Cidreño.

-The Paloma Sabanera Festival, held annually in December in the town plaza, is a fun-filled, multi-day extravaganza complete with music, dancing, local arts and crafts, authentic cuisine and a Carnival-style parade.
-In July, the Patronales Festival offers another chance to celebrate.
+Held annually in December in the town square, the Festival Paloma Sabanera is a fun-filled, multi-day extravaganza with music, dance, local arts and crafts, authentic cuisine, and a carnival-style parade.
+In July, the Fiestas Patronales offers another opportunity to celebrate.